100 Business Careers

 97. Talent agent: They represent artists, performers and athletes.
 Talent agents negotiate contracts and make business deals for their clients.
 They find work for their clients.
 Talent agents promote their clients, they also arrange public appearances and interviews for their clients.
 They may also manage financial records for their clients.
 The may spend a lot of time on the telephone arranging bookings for a client's performances and appearances and they may travel with their clients.
 A talent agent need strong communications skills.

-Talent agent educational requirements: Some of these professionals have a bachelor’s degree in communications or public relations or a MBA with a specialization in marketing.
+Talent agent educational requirements: Some of these professionals have a bachelor's degree in communications or public relations or an MBA with a specialization in marketing.

 Average 2014 talent agent salary: $34,000

 98. Trade compliance specialist: They take care of complex import and export situations.
 Trade compliance specialists help a trade compliance manager administer site export and import compliance programs.
 They coordinate with staff members who perform transaction processing and transaction due diligence.
 A trade compliance specialist oversees trade compliance recordkeeping systems and coordinates with freight forwarders, customs brokers and business partners.